PeachlifeAB/dotf2git/README.md

 ## Missing some dot files?

-Add file names to whitelist.txt
+Just add the file name to `whitelist.txt`
+If you think it should be included for everyone, please add an [issue](https://github.com/PeachlifeAB/dotf2git/issues/new/choose)